Jeffrey Wu A Blog.

 How to put up pictures on blog

-Writing blog post is fun, but pure text can be boring sometimes.
-And sometimes a picture is worth a thousand words.
-Therefore, today I am going to find out how to post images on my blog.
+Writing blog posts is fun, but pure text can be boring.
+Sometimes, a picture is worth a thousand words.
+Today, I’ll explain how to add images to my blog.

 I found a guide here which includes instructions on how to host pictures on the blog.